pgRouting/workshop/docs/_build/html/_sources/chapters/shortest_path.txt

 .. note::

 	* Source and target IDs are vertex IDs.
-	* Undirected graphs ("directed false") ignores "has_reverse_cost" setting
+	* Undirected graphs ("directed false") ignore "has_reverse_cost" setting
-	* Shortest Path Dijkstra core function

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Core
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each algorithm has its core function (implementation), which is the base for its wrapper functions.
+Each algorithm has its *core* function , which is the base for its wrapper functions.

 .. code-block:: sql